anbaretto/tic-tac-godot/README.md

 ### TicTacToe.ConsoleApp
 The simplest implementation possible to test a game of this kind, now being able to feel the flow!

-So by the time I got to make this app, the game as already tested (unit-tests) so I was 99% sure it was all good.
+So by the time I got to make this app, the game was already tested (unit-tests) so I was 99% sure it was all good.
 Just one edge-case was missing, which I found out much later.

 ![Console_WindowsTerminal_KEo1A0Do5X-ezgif com-video-to-gif-converter (1)](https://github.com/anbaretto/tic-tac-godot/assets/5423113/2824b9fa-7c1e-467d-9dbd-886dc244712d)

-To play it, you press the inputs (1 to 9) for making moves at the Locations marked by the numbers displayed in a sleek ASCII grid-ard.
+To play it, you press the inputs (1 to 9) for making moves at the Locations marked by the numbers displayed in a sleek ASCII grid-art.
 And that's it!
 Other inputs such as start game and quitting are informed when you play.

 ### Godot project